Explicit Koszul-dualizing bimodules in bordered Heegaard Floer homology: Verification of the homotopy

-The $H$-arrow is shown in Figure \ref{fig:homotopy2}.
-First suppose the generator $\mathbf{y}$ is non-special (that is, no strands of $\mathbf{y}$ end at $q$). $d$-arrows starting at $\mathbf{y}$ involving the two strands shown include: \begin{itemize} \item Splitting the lower strand (case 2.1) \item Splitting the upper strand (case 2.2) \item Moving a strand from left to attach to lower strand (case 2.3). \end{itemize} $d$-arrows starting at $H_{ord}\mathbf{y}$ involving the single strand shown include: \begin{itemize} \item Splitting the single strand below $p+1$ (case 2.1) \item Splitting the single strand above $p+1$ (case 2.2) \item Moving a strand from left to attach to the single strand (case 2.3). \end{itemize} Uncrossing the single strand gets back to $\mathbf{y}$.
+In this case we consider generators $\mathbf{y}$ with key segment at right and key pair at right as the start of a moving strand.
+The $H_{ord}$-arrow $\mathbf{y}\to\mathbf{x}$ and the possible $H_{sp}$-arrow $\mathbf{y}\to\mathbf{x}'$ are shown in Figure \ref{fig:homotopy2}.
+First suppose the generator $\mathbf{y}$ is non-special (that is, no strand of $\mathbf{y}$ end at $q$).
+The $d$-arrows starting at $\mathbf{y}$ involving the two strands shown include: \begin{itemize} \item Splitting the lower strand (Case 2.1) \item Splitting the upper strand (Case 2.2) \item Moving a strand from left to attach to lower strand (Case 2.3). \end{itemize} The $d$-arrows starting at $\mathbf{x}$ involving the single strand shown include: \begin{itemize} \item Splitting the single strand below $p+1$ (Case 2.1) \item Splitting the single strand above $p+1$ (Case 2.2) \item Moving a strand from left to attach to the single strand (Case 2.3). \end{itemize} Uncrossing the single strand gets back to $\mathbf{y}$.

 Now suppose $\mathbf{y}$ is special.
-There is one more $d$-arrow starting at $H_{ord}\mathbf{y}$.
+There is one more $d$-arrow starting at $\mathbf{x}$.
 This is because the homotopy produces a double-horizontal at $\{p+1, q\}$, so a strand ending at $q$ on the left can now move to the right.
-This term cancels against a special $d$-arrow starting at $H_{sp}\mathbf{y}$, as shown in case 2.4.
+This term cancels against a special $d$-arrow starting at $\mathbf{x}'$, as shown in Case 2.4.